ashique1213/task_management-/README.md

 # Task Management Application with Task Completion Report

-We are enhancing the Task Management Application by allowing users to submit a short report and their worked hours when they complete a task.
-This will help track what was done on each task and how much time it took.

-- When users mark a task as completed, they must also submit a Completion Report and Worked Hours.
-- These reports will be visible to Admins and SuperAdmins for review and monitoring.
-- This feature makes task tracking more transparent and improves accountability.

-Develop API endpoints and an Admin Panel utilizing Python and Django to enhance task management functionality.

 ## 1. API Endpoints (Create endpoints only, no need to integrate)
 ### User Authentication
 - **JWT Authentication**: Implement JSON Web Token (JWT) authentication for the User API to ensure secure access.